 Transfers from GAG restricted funds, other ESFA grant funds and unrestricted funds to the fixed assets fund represent the purchase of fixed assets from those revenue reserves.
+Transfers in the opposing direction reflect a return of prior transfers.

 Comparative information